Caldon Canal

 Caldon Canal is a branch of the Trent and Mersey Canal which opened in 1779.
 It runs 18 mi from Etruria, Stoke-on-Trent, to Froghall, Staffordshire.
 The canal has 17 locks and the 76 yd Froghall Tunnel.

 History

-The first plans by the proprietors of the Trent & Mersey Canal Company to construct a canal from the summit level to Leek were considered in January 1773.
+The first plans by the proprietors of the Trent and Mersey Canal Company to construct a canal from the summit level to Leek were considered in January 1773.
 This would have been a tub-boat canal, as the boats were designed to carry just 5 tons, and rather than using locks, inclined planes were to be used at points where the level of the canal needed to change.
 Two more plans were considered, and the third included extra reservoirs which would supply the summit level of the existing main line.
 At a similar time, an independent company was planning a link to Leek, but the Trent & Mersey managed to block this.
-Having secured contracts with several owners of limestone quarries in the Cauldon Low area, the company sought an Act of Parliament to authorise construction of the new works, which it obtained in May 1776.
+Having secured contracts with several owners of limestone quarries in the Cauldon Low area, the company sought an act of Parliament to authorise construction of the new works, which it obtained as the Trent and Mersey Canal Act 1776 (16 Geo.
+3. c.
+32) in May 1776.